grofz/aoc2024/README.md

 a list.
 Using a simple recursion works for Part 1 but the number grows exponentially in Part 2.
 Storing the result to avoid repeated calculations.
 Similar idea as optimizing Levensheim distance for example.

+## Race Condition
+A single path labyrinth.
+Find the number of "cheats" that allow to ignore labyrinth walls.
+Using Djikstra to assign the distance from the start to each '.' tile.
+Then for each '.' tile exploring all other '.' tiles with Manhattan distance less than 2 (or 20) to see if what type of shortcut is possible.
+Nice problem.